parable-php/orm/README.md

 Parable ORM includes `TypeCaster`, which attempts to cast values to the appropriate type.
 The default return type for it is `string`, but it also returns `DateTimeImmutable` values.
 It can interpret standard format `DATETIME`, `DATE` and `TIME` fields.

+This means that any setter that has to do with a date, time or datetime value _must_ accept a `DateTimeImmutable` object, unless you call `TypeCaster::disable()` somewhere in your boot/plugin logic.

 Since it's impossible to automatically decide whether a numerical string was supposed to be a string or an int, these are also kept as `string` values.

 #### Condition-based repository use